 6. You’re Not Getting Enough Sleep

+7 Reasons Your Workouts Aren’t Working.
 Research shows that we all need about seven to eight hours of sleep per night for optimal health.
-When you get less than that, or when your sleep is disrupted, your hormones are affected, which results in you feeling hungrier the next day.
+When you get less than that, or when your sleep is disrupted.
+Your hormones are affected, which results in you feeling hungrier the next day.
 These hormonal changes also cause you to crave carbohydrates and sweets.

 In a 2018 review of 18 studies, researchers examined data related to inadequate sleep, resistance exercise and performance.
 They found inadequate sleep impaired maximal muscle strength.
 In an earlier study, researchers found that participants with shorter sleep duration — less than six hours — had poorer muscle strength than those who slept for seven or eight hours.

 “Good sleep is associated with greater muscle strength,” the researchers wrote, “while short sleep duration may be a risk factor for decreased muscle strength ….”

 7. You’re Sitting the Rest of the Day

 No matter how much you’re working out, if you’re sitting or remaining sedentary for most of the rest of the day, you’re likely to be disappointed with the results.

 This can be frustrating if you work an office job or you happen to be at the computer for much of the day.
 You work out hard, but then you have to do your job.
 After a few weeks, you’re discouraged because your workouts don’t seem to be working.

 The truth is that all that sitting can cancel out the effects of your exercise.
 In a 2017 review, scientists examined data from more than 40 studies and found that the more time we spend sitting — whether at the computer, in the car or on the couch — the greater our risk of premature death, heart disease, cancer and type 2 diabetes.